Robin Hood tax: European Union financial transaction tax

 The EU financial transaction tax (EU FTT) is a proposal made by the European Commission in September 2011 to introduce a financial transaction tax within the 27 member states of the European Union by 2014.
 The tax would only impact financial transactions between financial institutions charging 0.1% against the exchange of shares and bonds and 0.01% across derivative contracts.
 According to the European Commission it could raise €57 billion every year, of which around €10bn (£8.4bn) would go to Great Britain, which hosts Europe's biggest financial center.
 It is unclear whether a financial transaction tax is compatible with European law.

 If implemented the tax must be paid in the European country where the financial operator is established.
 This "R plus I" (residence plus issuance) solution means the EU-FTT would cover all transactions that involve a single European firm, no matter if these transactions are carried out in the EU or elsewhere in the world.
 The scheme makes it impossible for say French or German banks to avoid the tax by moving their transactions offshore, unless they give up all their European customers.

 Being faced with stiff resistance from some non-eurozone EU countries, particularly United Kingdom and Sweden, a group of eleven states began pursuing the idea of utilising enhanced co-operation to implement the tax in states which wish to participate.
-Opinion polls indicate that two-thirds of British people are in favour of some forms of FTT (see section: Public opinion).

 The proposal supported by the eleven EU member states, was approved in the European Parliament in December 2012, and by the Council of the European Union in January 2013.
-The formal agreement on the details of the EU FTT still need to be decided upon and approved by the European Parliament.

-Celebrity involvement

-The campaign involves a fictional film made by Richard Curtis and starring Bill Nighy, in which Bill Nighy plays a banker who is being questioned about the Robin Hood tax.
-He eventually admits that the tax would be a good idea and would not be too damaging to the financial sector.
+By June 2023 it was agreed by the Commission that there was little prospect of formal agreement of a potential implementation of an EU wide FTT.